 The Neon Server is available as either an Application Software Package to run on a customer’s server or as an Applications/Data Hosting Services offered by Unidata on Unidata secure servers.
 Data is secure and only available to view by users authorized to view specific data.
 The Neon Application is secured through access privileges for specific users.
 The Node on the Neon System is set up such that the Node Administrator (user) has the rights and privileges to set up other users and decide on the appropriate access levels for those users.

 The communicator module and modem also included within the Neon remote terminal.
 The Communicator module manages the communications schedule and unloading of data to the Neon Server.
-The modem component can be either a cellular modem (4G, 3G or GSM), a satellite modem (Globalstar, Inmarsat or Iridium), or the Modem component can be replaced with WiFi and direct Ethernet interface, allowing connection to existing Ethernet networks.
+The modem component can be either a cellular modem (3G/4G/LTE), a satellite modem (Globalstar, Inmarsat or Iridium), or the modem component can be replaced with WiFi and a direct Ethernet interface, allowing connection to existing Ethernet networks.

 All Neon Remote Terminals include a time synchronisation system to make sure Neon Remote Terminals are synchronised with server time each time the neon remote Terminal communicates with the server.
-The Neon remote Terminals also have a lithium battery pack, which can power the system for extended periods if primary power is interrupted.
-Other accessories include Field Termination Strips & Enclosures, Liquid Crystal Displays and Low & High Resolution Cameras.
+The Neon Remote Terminals also have a lithium battery pack, which can power the system for extended periods if primary power is interrupted.
+Other accessories include Field Termination Strips & Enclosures, Liquid Crystal Displays and High-Resolution Cameras.

-Designed specifically for harsh remote field sites, Neon Remote Terminals have ultra low power consumption and a robust industrial microprocessor design.
-The Neon Remote Terminals and the companion sophisticated yet easy to use Neon Server Applications Software makes the Neon Remote Data Collection System one of the most flexible, reliable, and cost effective data collection platforms available.
+Designed specifically for harsh remote field sites, Neon Remote Terminals have ultra-low power consumption and robust industrial microprocessor design.
+The Neon Remote Terminals and the companion sophisticated yet easy to use Neon Server Applications Software makes the Neon Remote Data Collection System one of the most flexible, reliable, and cost-effective data collection platforms available.